turingschool/career-development-curriculum-site/resources/finding_opportunities.md

       * You can also click on the company’s page and on the right side, view "Similar Companies" where your connections work
 * [Juniors in Tech](https://www.juniorsintech.com/) newsletter
 * [People of Color in Tech](https://www.pocitjobs.com/) is a job site specifically for People of Color in tech.
+* [Black Tech Pipeline](https://blacktechpipeline.com/) provides a job board and recruitment pipeline to connect Black developers with opportunities.
 * [reacHire](http://www.reachire.com/women/jobs) is a job site specifically for connecting women with companies that value inclusion.
 * [This Dot](https://www.thisdot.co/hirethefempire) hires women-presenting, frontend junior developers.
 * [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.